Day Four, Iceland’s Ring RoadI’m running out of superlatives!

-Our ‘to do’ list is long for today, so, in the chariot and saddled up by 8:30.
-We head back into Vik to catch the view across the bay and the Vik i Myrdal Church.
-There was a blanket of mist covering it yesterday, although drizzle was still hanging in the air this morning.
+Our ‘to do’ list is long for today section of our Icelandic road trip, so, in the chariot and saddled up by 8:30.
+We head back into to Vik to catch the view across the bay and the Vik i Myrdal Church, that was a blanket of mist yesterday, although drizzle was still hanging in the air.

 Today’s planned route should be a distance of around 172miles/278km.
 Which is predominately along the Ring Road, with regular spurs branching off to see the magnificent scenery.

 For our overnight accommodation in Höfn we chose to stay at the Milk Factory (yes it was an old milk factory).